ppy/osu-wiki/wiki/Tournaments/MCLT/4K2025/en.md

 2. [Tournament staff members](/wiki/Tournaments/Official_support#staff) must not participate as players in the tournament.
 3. Tournament schedules are based on Chilean continental time (UTC-3).
 4. To participate in the tournament, player **must** join [this Discord server](https://discord.gg/aSTBgHBpSN) after registration.
-5. This tournament is a 1v1 double-elimination competition for the osu!mania 4K game mode.
+5. This tournament is a 1v1 double-elimination competition for the osu!mania game mode (4K variant).
-6. The score system used will be ScoreV2, and the version used will be stable, not osu!lazer.
+6. Beatmap scoring is based on ScoreV2.
 7. No tournament staff, except designers, streamers, and commentators, may participate as players.
 8. Players must adhere to the [osu! community rules](/wiki/Rules) at all times.
 Any violation of these rules may result in expulsion at the discretion of the tournament hosts.
 9. Players are allowed to adjust visual settings to alter background opacity or disable beatmap elements, such as storyboards and skins.